makrai/notes/lauscher2005-zero-hero.md

   * After that, adding more languages to pretraining degrades transfer
   * can be mitigated by increasing the model capacity (Artetxe+ 2019).
 However,
-  * model capacity is a critical limitation to zero-shot cross-lingual transfer, especially when dealing with lower computational budgets.
+  * model capacity is a critical limitation to zero-shot cross-lingual transfer, especially when dealing with lower computational budgets
 * In this work (see §4), we suggest that a lightweight strategy to mitigate the curse in a particular target is few-shot transfer
-  * without the need to train a larger-capacity MMT from scratch.
+  * without the need to train a larger-capacity MMT from scratch

-## 2.3 other studies that examine different properties of MMTs.
+## 2.3 other studies that examine different properties of MMTs

-* Libovickỳ+ (2020) analyze lang-specific versus lang-universal knowl in mBERT.
+* Libovickỳ+ (2020) analyze lang-specific versus lang-universal knowl in mBERT
 * Pires+ (2019) show that zero-shot cross-lingual transfer with mBERT is effective for POS tagging and NER, and that it is more effective between related languages
 * Wu and Dredze (2019) extend the analysis to more tasks and languages; they
-  * transfer via mBERT is competitive to the best task-specific zero-shot transfer approach in each task.
+  * transfer via mBERT is competitive to the best task-specific zero-shot transfer approach in each task
 * Karthikeyan+  (2020) prove mBERT to be effective for NER and NLI transfer to Hindi, Spanish, and Russian (note that all languages are Indo-European and high-resource with large Wikipedias).
 Importantly, they show that